 Typical Behavior & Temperament

-These frogs are nocturnal so that they will be more active at night than during the day.
+These frogs are nocturnal so they will be more active at night than during the day.
 Your best chance of viewing them will be in the evening.
-If you are gone for much of the day anyway, you likely won’t mind that the frog is only active in the evenings.
-However, if you are looking for a very interactive pet, this probably isn’t the best option.
+If you are gone for much of the day, anyway, you likely won’t mind that the frog is only active in the evenings.
+However, if you are looking for an interactive pet, this probably isn’t the best option.

-White’s Tree Frogs are pretty docile and don’t do much.
-They don’t mind being handled, but they also aren’t going to keep you entertained by hopping around endlessly.
-They’re very tame and don’t mind people, even when they haven’t been raised in captivity.
+White’s Tree Frogs are quite docile and don’t mind being handled, but they also aren’t going to keep you entertained by hopping around endlessly.
+They’re tame and don’t mind people, even when they haven’t been raised in captivity.

 Don’t use soaps or lotions before handling your pet, as many of these are toxic.

 The White’s Tree Frog is a large species that is typically around 3–5 inches.
 They can change their color slightly, but they commonly stay anywhere between a light blue-green and an emerald color.
 The skin is covered with a thick, waxy layer that enables them to maintain their moisture in low-moisture environments.

 Their feet are large and webbed like most frogs, with their second finger being the longest.
 They have a distinct, fatty ridge over their eyes that contributes to their adorable facial expressions.
 Males are usually a bit slimmer than females but only slightly.
 They also have a gray, wrinkled sac underneath their throat region.

 How to Take Care of a White’s Tree Frog